nesl/auritus/README.md

 ## How to contribute to Auritus

-If you want to contribute to any layer (including the dataset) of Auritus, please email us at swapnilsayan@g.ucla.edu or mbs@ucla.edu (Prof. Mani Srivastava, UCLA) regarding your contribution.
+If you want to contribute to any layer (including the dataset and applications) of Auritus, please email us at swapnilsayan@g.ucla.edu or mbs@ucla.edu (Prof. Mani Srivastava, UCLA) regarding your contribution.
+We are happy to host interesting applications or improvements (or tools).